The Hinwil-based operation was the first squad to unveil a genuine 2023 challenger earlier this year at an event it held in Zurich.

 Other than the winglets being mounted upon the vertical flap, there were two interesting side effects to note in this solution.

-Firstly, on the left, you could see how the flap would provide a corridor for the airflow between it and the sidepod’s flank.
+Firstly, on the left, it could be seen how the flap would provide a corridor for the airflow between it and the sidepod’s flank.

-Secondly, on the right, the flap was mounted above the floor edge’s level (dotted yellow line to help show the separation), with the brackets allowing the airflow a route with which to circulate to the outside of the flap.
+Secondly, on the right, the flap was mounted above the floor edge’s level, with the brackets allowing the airflow a route with which to circulate to the outside of the flap.

 However, while legal, it is now clear that Alfa Romeo never seriously intended to race with the floor – and instead it was all just part of the pre-season gamesmanship with rivals.

-Click Here to Read the Full Original Article at Motorsport.com – Formula 1 – Stories…
+Click Here to Read the Full Original Article at Autosport.com – Formula 1 – Stories…